esselstyn/esselstyn.github.io/publications.md

 Musser, GG, AS Achmadi, **JA Esselstyn**, KC Rowe.
 2014. *Bunomys torajae*, new species.
 In GG Musser.
 [A systematic review of Sualwesi *Bunomys* (Muridae, Murinae) with the description of two new species](https://dx.doi.org/10.1206/863.1). *Bulletin of the American Museum of Natural History*.
 392:124-139.

 Rowe, KC, AS Achmadi, **JA Esselstyn**.
 2014.
-[Convergenty evolution of aquatic foraging in a new genus and species (Rodentia: Muridae) from Sulawesi Island, Indonesia](https://dx.doi.org/10.11646/zootaxa.3815.4.5). *Zootaxa*.
+[Convergent evolution of aquatic foraging in a new genus and species (Rodentia: Muridae) from Sulawesi Island, Indonesia](https://dx.doi.org/10.11646/zootaxa.3815.4.5). *Zootaxa*.
 3815:541-564.

 ### 2013
 Achmadi, AS, **JA Esselstyn**, KC Rowe, I Maryanto, MT Abdulah.
 2013.
 [Phylogeny, diversity, and biogeography of Southeast Asian endemic spiny mice (*Maxomys*)](https://dx.doi.org/10.1644/13-MAMM-A-092.1). *Journal of Mammalogy*.
 94:1412-1423.